 Atlassian Confluence is a content collaboration platform that allows your team to create, store and share documents from one dashboard.
 Confluence allows users to easily publish, organize, and access company information in one central location so you can help your customers help themselves.

-If your team already uses Jira and HipChat by Atlassian, Confluence can turn put to be a good add-on.
+If your team already uses Jira and HipChat by Atlassian, Confluence can turn out to be a good add-on.

-Alfresco is an Enterprise Content Management Tool aimed to make your workflow smooth and streamlined.
-Its core offering, a Digital Business Platform lets IT develop modern solutions for efficient workflow.
+Alfresco is an Enterprise Document Management System aimed to make your workflow smooth and streamlined.
+Its core offering, a Digital Business Platform lets IT develop modern solutions for an efficient workflow.
 Alfresco provides all the necessary features for creating, editing and storing documents.

 M-Files aim to change the way the world access information.